 - A man writes letters in which he forges his boss’s signature.
 (Out of the Fog)

 My mother mirrored me frequently.
 It was obvious.
-It wasn’t as obvious when my ex-husband was doing it until he started therapy.
+It wasn’t as obvious when my ex-husband was doing it until he attended an intake session with a therapist.

 He came home after his intake appointment and told me that his new therapist saw no reason for him to be there.
-I was shocked, but I played along.
+I felt shocked, but I played along.

 “Why does your therapist think that you don’t need therapy?”
 I casually asked.